 Privacy Notice

 This privacy notice applies to individuals who use our website at www.castlecommunitybank.co.uk (“Website”) or any of our business services (including the provision of savings accounts, loans and/or other financial services), and/or individuals who contact us by telephone, e-mail or other means (including other electronic means).
-Our Website is not intended for children and we do not knowingly collect any personal data relating to children.
+Our Website and our business services are not intended for children and we do not knowingly collect any personal data relating to children.

 1. Who we are

-North Edinburgh and Castle Credit Union LTD (trading as Castle Community Bank), company number 019CUS and with registered address at 49 Great Junction Street, Edinburgh, EH6 5HX is a registered Credit Union.
+North Edinburgh and Castle Credit Union Limited (trading as Castle Community Bank), registered number 019CUS and with registered address at 49 Great Junction Street, Edinburgh, EH6 5HX is a registered Credit Union incorporated and registered under the Co-operative and Community Benefits Societies Act 2014.
 CCB is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority (Register number 213877) and the Prudential Regulation Authority.

 We are a controller for the purposes of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27th April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 (the UK GDPR), the Data Protection Act 2018 and related data protection legislation.

-Our Data Protection Officer is our Chief Operating Officer who is responsible for overseeing questions in relation to this privacy notice.
+Our Data Protection Officer is our Chief Risk Officer who is responsible for overseeing questions in relation to this privacy notice.

 2. How to contact us